Chike1990/bookstore/README.md

 # Bookstore App
 The Bookstore App is an app built with React.
-In this milestone, I connected the book application to an existing API to create and remove books in a remote server.
+In this milestone, I configured the Redux Store and write actions and reducer for adding and removing books; connected the book application to an existing API to create and remove books in a remote server.
 I also styled the application.

 ![Screenshot](src/Screenshot1.png)